ldurback/IndefiniteMultiIntegrals/README.md

 # Computing a Definite Integral from the Indefinite Integral

-We can intepret the full indefinite integral of an elementary contracted monomial differential as being a combination of repeated integrations and volume integrations.
+We can intepret the full indefinite integral of an elementary contracted monomial differential as being a combination of repeated integrations from R=0 and volume integrations.

 The equal contraction of multiple dR's corresponds to a repeated integral.
 The unequal contraction of multiple dR's corresponds to a volume integral.

+Consider a differential of rank n in which all dR's are equally contracted.
+In this case, an nth indefinite integral will turn this into a function F(R), which we can use to evaluate an nth repeated definite integral (from R=0) between an arbitrary start and end point as:  F(end) - F(start)

+Consider a differential of rank n in which all dR's are unequally contracted.
+In this case, an nth indefinite integral will turn this into a function F(R), which we can use to evaluate an n-volume definite integral.
+First, approximate the volume of integration as a figure whose lines are along the coordinate axes.
+Next, evaluate F(R) at each corner of the approximated figure and alternately add and subtract these values until all corners are covered.

 MORE TO COME